-If you are progressing well with your research, and are planning your next APR submission, your Director of Studies can apply for you to submit a different APR for the same deadline, e.g. for APR 1 due 1 May 2022, a request can be made for you to complete APR 2 on 1 May 2022 instead.
+If you are progressing well with your research, and are planning your next APR submission, your Director of Studies can apply for you to submit your APR at an earlier APR point of up to 1 year before your original APR deadline date (for example if your APR 3 is due on 1st May 2024, a request can be made to bring this APR forward to 1st May 2023, 1st August 2023, 1st October 2023, or 1st March 2024).
 Please be aware that you can start your APR at any time of the year, but your submission will only be assessed in line with your deadline.